ThomasBormans/rewire-example/README.md

 # rewire-example
-Simple Node.js app with rewire implementation
+Example with rewire to test non exported methods in Node.js